Toyota RAV4 Vs. Mazda CX-5 Comparison: Interior, Specs, Configurations

 • Blind-Spot Monitoring with Rear Cross-Traffic Alert

-Looking at Toyota RAV4 vs. Mazda CX-5 standard features, while the base-trim RAV4 ties with a six-way manual driver’s seat and one-touch up/down power windows, it has a smaller 8-inch digital infotainment display and a urethane-trimmed steering wheel – and also requires an upgrade to get Blind-Spot Monitoring.
+Looking at Toyota RAV4 vs. Mazda CX-5 standard features, the entry-level RAV4 ties with one-touch up/down power windows and a six-way manual driver’s seat.
+However, it requires an upgrade to get Blind-Spot Monitoring.

-It does bear mentioning that, for 2024, the Toyota RAV4 has a lower starting MSRP than the 2024 Mazda CX-5.
-You can also shop for a used Toyota RAV4 for sale for an even more competitive rate!
+It does bear mentioning that, for 2025, the Mazda CX-5 has a lower starting MSRP than the 2025 Toyota RAV4.
+You can also shop for a used Mazda CX-5 for sale for an even more competitive rate!

 Visit Quantrell Auto Group for Your Next Upgrade

-In short, both of these compact crossover SUVs bring plenty to the table.
-The adventurous, spacious, and efficient RAV4 has better fuel economy, lower starting MSRP, and a hybrid option, while the sleek, luxurious, and high-performance Mazda CX-5 has more available horsepower.
+In short, both of these agile SUVs bring plenty to the table.
+The adventurous, spacious, and efficient RAV4 has better fuel economy and a hybrid option, while the sleek, luxurious, and high-performance Mazda CX-5 has more available horsepower and standard tech.

 Contact us today to book a test drive at Quantrell Auto Group; our knowledgeable and friendly team is here to help you find exactly what you’re looking for.